Paraphraser/PiBuilder/README.md

 # - local time-zone
 LOCALTZ="Etc/UTC"

+# - preference for kernel.
+Only applies to 32-bit installations.
+If
+#   true, adds "arm_64bit=1" to /boot/config.txt
+PREFER_64BIT_KERNEL=false

 # - default language
 #   Whatever you change this to must be in your list of active locales
 #   (set via ~/PiBuilder/boot/scripts/support/etc/locale.gen.patch)